 In Louisiana, it can seem as if snakes exist everywhere in the state.
 It is said to be home to 48 different snake species.
 Residents in both rural and urban areas see snakes frequently.
 It is quite common to spot snakes on trees, in potted plants, and under piles of grass and leaves.

-Some of the most popular and venomous snakes found in Louisiana are the pygmy rattlesnake, eastern diamondback rattlesnake, and timber rattlesnake.
+Some of the venomous snakes found in Louisiana are the western pygmy rattlesnake, eastern diamondback rattlesnake (very rare in the state), and cottonmouth.

 Missouri